Private 16544 Alfred Thomas Wilson

 Although he is shown as being killed on the 29th we believe he was killed in the action referred to above at 1.15pm on the 30th.

-His younger brother Henry Wilson was killed in action the following year on the 4th May 1918.
+His younger brother Henry Wilson was killed in action the following year on 4 May 1918.

 Linda Marsh kindly emailed (Mar 2016): "Attached is a photo of the boys and another of their memorial plaques.
 From one other photo that I have Arthur Thomas (Tom) would appear to be on the left and Henry (Harry) on the right.